ordina-jworks/ordina-jworks.github.io/_posts/2016-05-12-JS-Conf-Budapest-day-1.md

 	- They're not here to start fulfilling all requests from a demanding user base.
 It's open source, submit a pull request

 Living by these rules will make the (web-)world a little bit of a better place, but won't prevent other people from still continuing these bad habits.
 Don't let these people get to you!
-Continue doing what you're passionate about en seek out those who will give you that constructive feedback.
+Continue doing what you're passionate about en seek those that will give you that constructive feedback.

 ****